anuket-project/anuket-specifications/doc/gov/chapters/chapter04.md

 <a name="4.2.5"></a>
 ### 4.2.5 Interim Leads/Co-Leads

-- In case a Lead steps down, an interim person (preferably from the existing Co-leads) will be assigned by Technical Steering/Governance Committee to take over position duties until next available election.
+- In case a Lead steps down, an interim person (preferably from the existing Co-leads) will be assigned by Technical Steering/Governance Committee to take over position duties until next election.

-- In case a Co-Lead steps down, an interim person will be assigned by Technical Steering/Governance Committee to take over position duties until next available election.
+- In case a Co-Lead steps down, an interim person will be assigned by Technical Steering/Governance Committee to take over position duties until next election.

-- For new Work Streams, a new Lead/Co-Leads will be assigned by Technical Steering/Governance to be interim until next available election period.
+- For new Work Streams, a new Lead/Co-Leads will be assigned by Technical Steering/Governance to be interim until next election period.

 <a name="4.3"></a>
 ## 4.3 Technical Steering Committee Lead/Co-Lead Nomination and Selection